Rua Kēnana Hepetipa: Power

 Rua had become a political embarrassment, and there arose the need by the Government to make an example of this man widely seen as an agitator, hoping a crackdown would discourage other Māori activists.
 The mainstream Anglican church encouraged the Government to suppress Rua Kenana.
 In 1907, the church passed a motion that supported "the recent action of the Government in the direction of the suppression of tohungism (traditional Māori healing), and trusts that it may be possible for the Church to make more aggressive action among the tribes which are specifically affected by this evil."
-Authorities saw Rua Kenana as a disruptive influence and targeted him with the Tohunga Suppression Act 1907, which banned traditional Māori healers from using herbs and other healing methods which were part of their traditional medicine.
-The Tohunga Suppression Act was designed to neutralise powerful traditional Māori leaders and tailor-made as a political weapon specifically against Rua Kenana and his movement of dissenting Māori.
+Authorities saw Rua Kēnana as a disruptive influence and targeted him with the Tohunga Suppression Act 1907, which banned traditional Māori healers from using herbs and other healing methods which were part of their traditional medicine.
+The Tohunga Suppression Act was designed to neutralise powerful traditional Māori leaders and tailor-made as a political weapon specifically against Rua Kēnana and his movement of dissenting Māori.

 As a result of a number of charges of obtaining alcohol in 1910, Rua was fined for sly grogging and, in 1915, served a short gaol sentence for a similar offence.
 On his release he resumed his sly grogging.

 Rua insisted that his people boycott military service, arguing it was immoral to fight for a Pākehā King and Country given the injustice meted out on Māori under the British crown.
 Rua said, "I have 1400 men here and I am not going to let any of them enlist or go to war.
 You have no king now.
 The King of England he is no good.
 He is beat.
 The Germans will win.
 Any money I have I will give to the Germans.
 The English are no good.
 They have two laws.
 One for the Māori and one for the Pākehā.
 When the Germans win I am going to be king here.
 I will be king of the Māori and of the Pākehā."
-This was taken by the establishment as sedition and finally gave the Government and Rua's detractors the incentive to intervene against Kenana and the Maungapōhatu community.
+This was taken by the establishment as sedition and finally gave the Government and Rua's detractors the incentive to intervene against Kēnana and the Maungapōhatu community.